stevelederer/okta-auth-swift/README.md

 ```
 Please refer to [Forgot Password](https://developer.okta.com/docs/api/resources/authn/#forgot-password) section of API documentation for more details behind that call.

-### Restore authentication or recover transaction with state token
+### Restore authentication or recover transaction with the state token

 ```swift
 OktaAuthSdk.fetchStatus(with: "state_token",